tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 portfolio, roughly a billion euro, cannot be realised in time, and points to collective vehicles such as the Landelijk Actieprogramma Netcongestie as the coordination mechanism.

-Hypothesis: expansion ambition now exceeds delivery capacity, so the operative constraint has moved from money to permits, space, materials and people.
+Expansion ambition now appears to exceed delivery capacity, so the operative constraint has moved from money to permits, space, materials and people.

 ## Reliability metrics